nasuni-labs/nasuni-api-utilities/README.md

 Reads share information from a CSV file (starting from step 2 export is recommended) and uses the input to update share permissions for each share.
 If more than one user or group is present for a share permissions element, separate them with semicolons.
 Domain group or usernames should use this format: DOMAIN\sAMAccountName.\
 **Required Inputs**:  hostname, tokenFile, csvPath\
 **CSV Contents**: shareid,volume_guid,volume_name,filer_serial_number,filer_name,share_name,path,comment,readonly,browseable,authAuthall,authRo_users,authRw_users,authDeny_users,authRo_groups,authRw_groups,authDeny_groups\
-The filer_name, volume_name, share_name, path, comments, readonyy, and browseable columns are ignored during import but must be present.\
+The filer_name, volume_name, share_name, path, comments, readonly, and browseable columns are ignored during import but must be present.\
 **Name**: UpdateSharePermissions.ps1, UpdateSharePermissions-Sample.csv

 ### Set All Shares on an Edge Appliance to Read Only
 This script uses the NMC API to list all shares for an Edge Appliance and update the share properties for each share to set the shares to Read Only.
 This was originally developed to assist with quiescing all shares on a specific Edge Appliance to assist with data migration. \
-**Required Inputs**: NMC hostname, username, password, Filer Serial\
+**Required Inputs**: NMC hostname, username, password, Filer Serial, limit (set to 1000 by default)\
 **Compatibility**: Nasuni 8.0 or higher required\
 **Known Issues**: none\
 **Name**: SetFilerSharesToReadOnly.ps1